 Celebrate World Music on bowed strings!
-Join the biggest World music jam in the country, where we play music from 30 countries (including Canada) and be part of a strings community, committed to sharing music across cultural lines.
+Join the biggest World Music jam in the country, where we play music from 30 countries (including Canada) and be part of a strings community committed to sharing music across cultural lines.
 World Fiddle Day is for everyone–all ages, all cultural backgrounds, all levels of ability (or just come and listen).

-We are a collective of professional and amateur musicians committed to organizing an event in Toronto on World Fiddle Day, the 3rd Saturday of May (recently also declared Canada’s National Fiddling Day by an Act of Parliament passed Spring 2015).
+We are a collective of professional and amateur musicians committed to organizing an event in Toronto on World Fiddle Day, the 3rd Saturday of May (recently also declared Canada’s National Fiddling Day by an Act of Parliament, Spring 2015).
 Originating in Ireland (2011), World Fiddle Day is rapidly spreading to all corners of the globe.
 Its aim is to celebrate and teach the playing of bowed string instruments throughout the world through participatory and inclusive events.
 To learn more about the global reach of World Fiddle Day, go to the international website: http://www.worldfiddleday.com/

 World Fiddle Day Toronto grew from the humble beginnings of a gathering on the lawn of Howard Park Emmanuel Church in 2013, to Harbourfront’s Ontario Square in 2014.
-In 2015 and 2016, we moved to the spacious grounds of Fort York, where we held morning workshops and a concert with wonderful guest artists from many traditions, followed by our signature Around-the-World Jam with 80 – 100 players participating, led and accompanied by a fabulous house band.
-Now we are looking forward to our 5th event, May 20, 2017 we were invited to put on World Fiddle Day at the Aga Khan, featuring guest artists Pascal Gemme/Yann Falquet, Amely Zhu, Anne Lindsay, Kousha Nakhai and DNA (Andrew and Diana Dawydchak) in concert and workshop, and of course, our signature Jam led by House Band: Emilyn Stam, Naghmeh Farahmand, David Woodhead, Tom Leighton, Martin Van de Ven and Anne Lederman.
+In 2015 and 2016, we moved to the spacious grounds of Fort York, where we held morning workshops and a concert with wonderful guest artists, followed by our signature Around-the-World Jam with 80 – 100 players participating, led and accompanied by a fabulous house band.
+In our 5th year, May 20, 2017 we were invited to put on World Fiddle Day at the Aga Khan Museum, featuring guest artists Pascal Gemme/Yann Falquet, Amely Zhu, Anne Lindsay, Kousha Nakhai and DNA (Andrew and Diana Dawydchak) in concert and workshop, and of course, our signature Jam led by House Band: Emilyn Stam, Naghmeh Farahmand, David Woodhead, Tom Leighton, Martin Van de Ven and Anne Lederman.
 It was wonderful.

 Playing or listening, there is a place for you.
 The World awaits!